leojahrens/scatterfit/README.md

 ```
 <img src="./examples/gr21.png" height="300">

-Or by treating z as discrete and using every single discrete value.
+Or by treating z as discrete and using every single distinct value.

 ```
 slopefit redistr pinc_net rile, method(discrete)